JaviEzpeleta/react-redux-udacity-readable/README.md

 1. run `git clone https://github.com/JaviEzpeleta/udacity-readable.git` to clone this repository
 2. `cd udacity-readable` then run `npm install`
 3. `npm start` or `yarn start` to start the app then navigate to http://localhost:3000/ on your local machine

+Whanna test it live without installing it?
+Try it from here: https://salty-wildwood-13440.herokuapp.com/